Jameson's mamba

-Jameson's mamba (Dendroaspis jamesoni) is a species of highly venomous snake native to equatorial Africa.
-A member of the mamba genus, Dendroaspis, it is slender with dull green upper parts and cream underparts and generally ranges from 1.5 to 2.2 m in length.
-Described by Scottish naturalist Thomas Traill in 1843, it has two recognised subspecies: the nominate subspecies from central and west sub-Saharan Africa and the eastern black-tailed subspecies from eastern sub-Saharan Africa, mainly western Kenya.
+Jameson's mamba (Dendroaspis jamesoni) is a species of highly venomous snake in the family Elapidae.
+The species is native to equatorial Africa.
+A member of the mamba genus, Dendroaspis, it is slender with dull green upper parts and cream underparts and generally ranges from 1.5 to 2.2 m in total length.
+Described by Scottish naturalist Thomas Traill in 1843, it has two recognised subspecies.
+The nominate subspecies is found in central and western sub-Saharan Africa, and the eastern black-tailed subspecies is found eastern sub-Saharan Africa, mainly western Kenya.

 Predominantly arboreal, Jameson's mamba preys mainly on birds and mammals.
 Its venom consists of both neurotoxins and cardiotoxins.
 Symptoms of envenomation in humans include pain and swelling at the bite site, followed by swelling, chills, sweating, abdominal pain and vomiting, with subsequent slurred speech, difficulty breathing and paralysis.
 Fatalities have been recorded within three to four hours of being bitten.
 The venom of the eastern subspecies is around twice as potent as that of the nominate subspecies.